ricco-venterea/ricco-venterea.github.io/_pages/quotes.md

 - I learned very early the difference between knowing the name of something and knowing something. - Richard Feynman

 - Presumption should never make us neglect that which appears easy to us, nor despair make us lose courage at the sight of difficulties. - Benjamin Banneker

+- The charm of knowledge would be small if so much shame did not have to be overcome on the road to it. - Friedrich Nietzsche

+- He who fights with monsters should look to it that he himself does not become a monster.
+And when you gaze long into an abyss the abyss also gazes into you. - Friedrich Nietzsche